Lukas Fröbeson talks about the benefits of Huddig’s school concept and HUDDIG 1370.

 "It is gold that we have received new machines yearly during our education.
 By running the latest machines and being used to the technology, we are ready for what will be on the market later," Lukas says.

 He started driving HUDDIG when he was sixteen, during his first year at school.
 Back then, he and his schoolmates drove a HUDDIG 1260E, later replaced by a HUDDIG 1370 CITY.
-He especially noticed the difference between the models regarding the power and range of the backhoe unit.
+He especially noticed the difference between the models regarding the power and range of the excavator unit.

-"The backhoe unit in the HUDDIG 1370 is significantly stronger than the 1260E that we had before.
+"The excavator unit in the HUDDIG 1370 is significantly stronger than the 1260E that we had before.
 The increased working pressure is also very noticeable on the slewing torque.
 Everything is much better in the new model.
 The increased working pressure means you can load heavier and quickly move more masses."